josh-paul/ssh_key_rest/README.rst

 .. image:: https://codecov.io/gh/josh-paul/ssh_key_rest/branch/master/graph/badge.svg
   :target: https://codecov.io/gh/josh-paul/ssh_key_rest

-A simple RESTful API for get a new SSH keypair and fingerprinting an existing SSH public key.
+A simple RESTful API for obtaining a new SSH keypair and fingerprinting an existing SSH public key.

 This repository is a sample of using the yolo utility (http://yolocli.readthedocs.io/en/latest/) to deploy a stateless REST service running on AWS via API-Gateway and Lambda.
 Everything needed to